Petelombardo/hdhomerunsignal/README.md

 The original Android app functionality has been recreated with:
-- Device selection dropdown (replaces device dropdown from original)
+- Device selection dropdown
-- Real-time signal strength, SNR quality, and symbol quality meters
+- Real-time signal strength, SNR quality, and symbol quality meters with dB conversion
-- Channel scanning with signal information
+- Direct channel tuning with up/down controls
 - Channel map selection (us-bcast, us-cable, us-hrc, us-irc)
 - Data rate monitoring
+- Program/PID listing for tuned channels
+- ATSC 3.0 advanced information display

 ## Prerequisites

 - Docker and Docker Compose
 - HDHomeRun device(s) on your network
 - Network access for device discovery (requires host networking mode)

+### System Requirements

+This application supports all modern CPU architectures including:
+- **x86_64** (AMD64) - Traditional desktops and servers
+- **ARM64** (aarch64) - Raspberry Pi 3/4/5, Apple Silicon Macs, AWS Graviton
+- **ARMv7** - Older Raspberry Pi models (Pi 2)

+**Running on a Raspberry Pi is ideal** for this application.
+A Raspberry Pi provides:
+- Low power consumption (perfect for 24/7 operation)
+- Small form factor (can be placed near your antenna/HDHomeRun)
+- More than sufficient processing power for signal monitoring
+- Cost-effective dedicated hardware

+The Docker image will automatically select the correct architecture for your platform.

 ## Installation & Setup